-Element Description Oracle Middleware Home In the Oracle Middleware Home field, specify the absolute path to your existing Oracle Middleware Home directory; this is the directory that was created when you installed Oracle WebLogic Server.
+Field Description Oracle Middleware Home Specify the absolute path to your existing Oracle Middleware Home directory; this is the directory that was created when you installed Oracle WebLogic Server.
 If you do not know the full path to your Middleware Home, you can click Browse to select an existing directory in your system.
-Oracle Home Directory In the Oracle Home Directory field, specify a directory inside the Oracle Middleware Home.
+Oracle Home Directory Specify a directory inside the Oracle Middleware Home.
 This Oracle Home Directory is the root directory where the ODI products will be installed.
 This is also known as the ODI_HOME directory.
 If you specify a directory that already exists, it must be either: An empty directory inside the Oracle Middleware Home (for example, you have created an empty directory inside the Middleware Home in advance of this installation and should specify the directory here).
 An existing Oracle home directory (for example, you are reinstalling ODI to an existing Oracle home because of an incomplete previous installation).
 NOTE : If you specify a new directory, it will be created inside the Oracle Middleware Home.